 Defendant in King Soopers shooting set for competency hearing, denied second evaluation

 Aug.
-29—The man accused of shooting and killing 10 people at a Boulder King Soopers in 2021 has been denied a second competency evaluation and is set for a restoration hearing for Oct.
-3.
+29—The man accused of shooting and killing 10 people at a Boulder King Soopers in 2021 has been denied a second competency evaluation and is set for a restoration hearing to determine if he is fit to proceed to trial.

 Ahmad Al Aliwi Alissa, 24, is charged with 10 counts of first-degree murder, 47 counts of attempted first-degree murder, one count of first-degree assault, 10 counts of felony possession of a prohibited large capacity magazine, and 47 crime of violence sentence enhancers in connection with the shooting in March 2021.

+Alissa has been staying at the Colorado Mental Health Institute in Pueblo since he was deemed incompetent in 2021, but was deemed competent enough to proceed in a recent report issued by the Colorado Department of Human Services.

-Alissa's defense attorney Kathryn Herold requested a second evaluation at a status conference Tuesday.
-District Attorney Michael Dougherty objected to the motion citing delays in the case and the impact on the victims' families.
+At a status conference Tuesday before Boulder Chief Judge Ingrid Bakke, Alissa's defense attorney Kathryn Herold requested a second evaluation.
+But Boulder County District Attorney Michael Dougherty objected to the motion citing delays in the case and the "pure exhaustion" for the victims' families.

-"I would urge you to deny the motion," Dougherty said to Judge Ingrid Bakke.
+"The delays this year have been incredibly frustrating for (the victims)," Dougherty said.
+"To these victims this is the most important case in the world."

-Bakke said the timing in this case was "unique," as attorneys had been preparing for a restoration hearing originally scheduled for Tuesday..
+Bakke said it was "a difficult decision," but denied the motion.
+Bakke said the timing in this case was "unique," as attorneys had already been preparing for a restoration hearing originally scheduled for Tuesday.

 Attorneys ultimately filed a report to continue the hearing after a delay at the state hospital in providing records.
-Shortly after that delay was granted, a report was issued deeming Alissa competent to proceed in his case on Aug.
-23.
+Shortly after that delay was granted, the report was issued deeming Alissa competent to proceed.

-Alissa has been staying at the Colorado Mental Health Institute in Pueblo since he was deemed incompetent in 2021.

 Alissa's attorneys have previously said he suffers from schizophrenia, while prosecutors have raised concerns that he has been feigning symptoms.